vaidik/awesome-travel/README.md

 * **[Wikitravel][1]** - completely crowd-sourced travel guide.
 Opinions of
   thousands of writers makes each travel guide really interesting, holistic and not unnecessarily romanticised like travel books.
-Gives really practical advices.
+Gives practical advices.
 * **[Moon Guides][2]** - like Lonely Planet, but better.
-Simple to get started about a place.
+Simple to get started about a place - does not overload you with a lot of information.
 Very practical.
 * **[Rough Guides][3]** - like Lonely Planet, but better.
 Very detailed about the places they cover.
 Also, they come with pre-built itineraries about important places to cover that can help you plan your own itinerary.
   Itineraries can also be found on their websites for free.
+It's a handy resource while traveling to find more details about a place.
 * **Tripadvisor[4]** - for reviews of restaurants, hotels, BnBs, shops, experiences.
 Also, a really good forum to ask questions from others people to plan your next trip.
 Most probably your questions have already been asked